amspector100/amspector100.github.io/_posts/2018-09-17-introduction.md

 1. Motivation: I'll probably start with a mix of examples to understand when and why an algorithm is useful, and then describe how the algorithm works intuitively.
-2. Mathematical Derivation: We'll do some math to prove the algorithm works!
+2. Derivation: We'll do some math to prove the algorithm works!
-3. Implementation from Scratch: To understand techniques from top to bottom, I'll implement them from scratch (i.e. without using pre-existing Machine Learning libraries).
+3. Implementation: To understand techniques from top to bottom, I'll implement them from scratch (i.e. without using pre-existing Machine Learning libraries).
 4. Practical Use: I'll discuss how you might practically go about using these algorithms (i.e. using libraries like SKLearn, Tensorflow, Pytorch).

 Throughout, I'll try to focus extensively on use cases of each of the algorithms, i.e. the kinds of situations in which you'd use a Naives Bayes Classifier over a SVN or vice versa.
 Admittedly, not every post will follow this exact structure, but each post should generally cover these kinds of information.

 # Blog Structure